Pringleman83/SportsBook/README.md

 * See a visual comparison of the teams playing in any game.

 * Run a benchmark comparison on a selected fixture.
-  * This allows you to see the results of games where both teams hav eplayed the same opponent.
+  * This allows you to see the results of games where both teams have played the same opponent.
-  * It shows results where both teams faced the same opponent at home, then away and then where
-  * the home team have faced the opponent at  home and the away team have faced the opponent away.
+  * It shows results where both teams faced the same opponent at home, then away and then where the home team have faced the opponent at home and the away team have faced the opponent away.

 * Run manual comparison of two teams from any loaded leagues generating (somewhat inaccurate) predictions.